MrRaidrop/PersonDetection/README.md

-How to Use This Repository
-Prepare the Environment:
+How to Use This Repository #how-to-use-this-repository Prepare the Environment:

 Ensure OpenCV, TensorFlow, and other required libraries are installed.